jessicaKH/ElasticSearchBar/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:

-Java 17
+- Java 17
-Node.js & npm
+- Node.js & npm
-PostgreSQL
+- PostgreSQL
-Elasticsearch 7.10+
+- Elasticsearch 7.10+
-Angular CLI
+- Angular CLI
+- Your favorite IDE

 ## Getting the project up and running